 TMD is not associated with dental occlusion?

-One of the longest standing controversies in dentistry is about whether the occlusion is associated with TMD.
+One of dentistry’s longest-standing controversies is whether the occlusion is associated with TMD.
 This new systematic review may give us some answers?

-Over many years we have discussed, argued and debated whether the occlusion is associated with TMD.
-People have organised conferences, run legal cases, written complete editions of journals and developed multiple philosophies in attempting to address this question.
-In some cases an almost religious approach had been taken towards analysing and achieving the perfect occlusion.
+Over many years we have discussed, argued, and debated whether occlusion is associated with TMD.
+People have organised conferences, run legal cases, written complete editions of journals, and developed multiple philosophies in attempting to address this question.
+In some cases, an almost religious approach had been taken towards analysing and achieving the perfect occlusion.
 Yet, even now, we are no nearer the truth.
-This new systematic review may give us an answer to this question.
+I thought that this systematic review might give us an answer to this question.

 D Manfredini et al

 A team based in the beautiful city of Ferrara in Italy did this study.

 They did this study to find out if:

 “There was an association between features of dental occlusion and temporomandibular disorders”

 They did a systematic review of the literature until January 2017.
 The PICO was

 Participants: Adult populations